 Many lenders now require that the manufactured home be attached to the land for the primary purpose of protecting their investment.
-In California, for manufactured homes that were not originally installed on a system to meet Health and Safety Code Title 25 Section: 18551 or 433A foundation, there are a variety of State of California and FHA & HUD pre-certified systems that can be installed expeditiously and cost effectively in order to retrofit a home to meet the lender’s specifications.
+For manufactured homes that were not originally installed on a system to meet Health and Safety Code Title 25 Section: 18551 or 433A foundation, there are a variety of State of California and FHA & HUD Proprietary Systems that can be installed expeditiously and cost effectively in order to retrofit a home to meet the lender’s specifications.
 The systems serve the dual purpose of providing a more secure support system and providing the lender with the assurance that your home and land are conjoined as real property.